 Planning for your multiple birth

 Generally, the longer your babies can stay in your uterus, the better.
-But when you are pregnant with triplets or more, complications often develop that mean it’s better for you and your babies if they are born early.
+But when you are pregnant with triplets or more, complications can often develop.
+This can often mean that it's better for you and your babies if they are born early.

 A normal pregnancy lasts 40 weeks.
-The average length of a pregnancy for triplets is 32 weeks and for quadruplets 30 weeks.
+The average length of a pregnancy for triplets is 32 weeks.
+For quadruplets, the average length is 30 weeks.

-When deciding when and how the babies should be born, your medical team will consider:
+When deciding when and how the babies should be born, your doctor will consider different factors.
+Your medical team will think about:

 - the position of each baby